 St. Paul’s Youth Christian Education Program is focused on providing our children with the tools and experiences to support and encourage them as they travel on their faith journey.
 Christian formation is an important piece of the life of St. Paul’s.
 Our Youth Christian Education Program reflects our objective to have our youth begin an ever-deepening relationship with God, through reading and understanding Scripture, connecting, not just with the St. Paul’s community but the broader community and to know the history and traditions of the Episcopal Church.

-The Youth Christian Education classes, for preschoolers through 7th grade, run from September through May.
+The Youth Christian Education classes, for preschoolers through 12th grade, run from September through May.
 We begin at 9:45 AM on Sundays.
 We use a lectionary-based curriculum, Feasting on the Word, provoking discussions with their peers and at home.
-High School youth attend Sunday worship and have class on scheduled Sunday evenings.
+High School youth attend Sunday worship on the 1 st and 3 rd Sundays and have class on the 2nd and 4th Sundays.
 Our youth group programming offers our junior and senior high youth a way to express their faith through action.

 Vacation Bible School 2016